rjaros/kilua-rpc/README.md

 Kilua RPC gradle plugin defines custom tasks to run and package fullstack applications.
 No matter which server is used these tasks are available:

-- `jsRun` - run the frontend JS application in the development mode
+- `jsBrowserDevelopmentRun` - run the frontend JS application in the development mode
-- `wasmJsRun` - run the frontend WASM application in the development mode
+- `wasmJsBrowserDevelopmentRun` - run the frontend WASM application in the development mode
 - `jvmRun` - run the backend application in the development mode
 - `jarWithJs` - package the fullstack application with JS frontend as a single JAR file
 - `jarWithWasmJs` - package the fullstack application with WASM frontend as a single JAR file